OR WAIT null SECS

-The US Food and Drug Administration (FDA) has approved lemborexant (Dayvigo) for the treatment of insomnia
+The US Food and Drug Administration (FDA) has approved lemborexant (Dayvigo) for the treatment of insomnia in adults.

 The Esai Pharmaceuticals small molecule orexin receptor antagonist will be made available in 5 mg and 10 mg doses.

 Lemborexant's approval was based on data from a pair of pivotal phase 3 studies, SUNRISE 1 and SUNRISE 2, that assessed lemborexant versus placebo for 1 and 6 months.

 SUNRISE 1 was a one-month, placebo- and active-controlled, double-blind study that included the first phase 3 head-to-head comparison versus zolpidem tartrate extended release, an active comparator, that evaluated the safety and efficacy of lemborexant in 1006 participants 55 years of age and older with insomnia.
 Lemborexant 5 mg and 10 mg demonstrated a statistically significant superiority over placebo on the primary end point, which was mean change in log-transformed latency to persistant sleep (LPS) from baseline to end of treatment.
 Treatment with the study drug also demonstrated statistically significant improvements in sleep efficiency and wake after sleep onset compared with placebo.